 - More personalized, full-time attention than a daycare center can offer

-- A specialized Agency, like ProAuPair, has Au Pairs who are experienced in caring for children with special needs, such as Epilepsy, Autism, ADD, ADHD, Down Syndrome and other conditions
+- A specialized agency, like PROaupair, has au pairs who are experienced in caring for children with special needs, such as Epilepsy, Autism, Asperger’s Syndrome, ADD, ADHD, and Down Syndrome.

 Tips for Choosing an Au Pair Agency

-When selecting an Agency, you must look carefully at the agency’s requirements for Au Pairs to join its program.
-While all agencies must follow the requirements mandated by the U.S. Department of State, not every Agency offers the same level of standards.
-For example, some Au Pair Agencies such as ProAuPair have stricter requirements for their Au Pairs, requiring more qualified, experienced individuals.
+When selecting an agency, you must look carefully at what the agency’s minimum requirements are for the au pairs they accept.
+While all agencies must follow the requirements mandated by the U.S. Department of State, not every agency requires the same level of experience and maturity.
+PROaupair has the most rigorous requirements in the industry, accepting only the most qualified, experienced candidates.

 - Level of education